CORPORATE EMPLOYEE BENEFITS

-Due to acute trauma these emergency patients require rapid assesment of their injuries and live-saving treatment.
+Due to acute trauma, these emergency patients require a rapid assessment of their injuries and life-saving treatment.

-Intended for those who will be travelling less than one year without option for renewal.
+Intended for those who will be travelling for less than one year without an option for renewal.
 This plan covers mainly emergency inpatient treatment, lost baggage and missed flight departures.

 Second medical opinion

-When the insured experiences difficult health circumstances abroad, a medical reassesment or advice by another and unbiased physician can become a valuable and sometimes necessary resource.
+When the insured experiences difficult health circumstances abroad, a medical assessment or advice by another and unbiased physician can become a valuable and sometimes necessary resource.

 Trip Cancellation or Interruption